Almond Pound Cake

 Instructions

-• Evenly divide into two pans.
+• Evenly divide the batter into the two prepared pans.

 • Bake 55 to 60 minutes, or until toothpick inserted in center comes out clean.